History

 From 1914 to 1973, the vineyard area became fallow land for sheep grazing and, paradoxically, this unfortunate abandonment was a blessing in disguise since the land escaped the intensive chemical agriculture phase of the inter-war and post-war periods.
 The Chambert site was untouched by chemical treatments, the land was saved, untreated, and ready to start over at the first opportunity.

 In 1973, Marc DELGOULET, a wine maker from the Correze is captivated by the charm and historical grandeur of Château de Chambert and purchases the château and the surrounding hillside.
 His goal is to return Château de Chambert to it’s former glory and produce the wines that were once again appreciated around the world .
 In 1974, he selects the best parcels of land with the best exposition, slope and soil type and replants the hillside around the château with Malbec.
 The vineyards are managed organically: worked by hand, treated with minimal sulfur and fertilized only with a natural compost.
+The stones from the vineyards are reused to build the semi-buried wine cellar adjoining the aging cellars of the historic castle.

 Since 2007